ALL

 It’s best to have your baby screened before they are 1 month old.

 Hearing screening can be done quickly while your baby sleeps or is quiet.
-Younger babies spend a lot of time sleeping, so it’s easiest to screen hearing in babies who are very young.
+Younger babies spend a lot of time sleeping, so it’s easiest to do hearing screening in babies who are very young.

 How is hearing screening done?